 Features of Angular

 There are some of the imperative features that make developers choose Angular as their web framework are as follows:

 - Progressive web apps: Owing to its zero-step installation and great performance, developers can build modern web platforms.

 - Native apps: With the approaches from Ionic, NativeScript, or Cordova, developers can build native apps.

-- Splitting of codes: Angular applications load rapidly with a new component router, which can deliver automatic code splitting.
+- Splitting of codes: Angular front end applications load rapidly with a new component router, which can deliver automatic code splitting.
 Hence, the users can only load the code needed to provide the view they have requested.

 - Desktop apps: Desktop-installed applications can be created across Linux, Mac, and Windows by utilizing the same methods.
 Also, it renders developers the capacity to work on native OS APIs.

 - Templates: UI views with powerful and simple syntax can be created quickly.